Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 > value inside the byte will still be 0 for false and 1 for true.
 >
 > Weirdly, if Rust got its way, the decimal value for a boolean as its stored in memory would be 0 for false and -1 for
-> true (remember in i numbers, the left most bit is its negative self).
-Not that it matters, its just interesting 😅
+> true (remember in `i` numbers, the left most bit is its negative self).
+None of that matters, its just interesting 😅

 Boolean values are usually reserved for `if` statements, and this is a good thing to look out for as finding it else where _might_ be a sign that the code isn't written in the best way.